Close Banner

 Fourth of July

 Those visiting during Independence Day can experience an epic patriotic fireworks display with a special Fourth of July nighttime spectacular at Magic Kingdom.
-No one does fireworks as grand as Disney does!
-The show hoppens on both July 3 and 4 for more flexible plans.
-In 2024, EPCOT added "The Heartbeat of Freedom" — a patriotic tag to their nighttime show Luminous.
+No one does fireworks as grandly as Disney does!
+This year, the show hoppens on three nights — July 3, 4 and 5 — for more flexible plans.
+In 2025, EPCOT added "The Heartbeat of Freedom" — a patriotic tag to their nighttime show Luminous.

 EPCOT Festivals

-Visiting in the summer means you might visit during one of EPCOT's great festivals!
-EPCOT International Flower and Garden Festival runs through June 2, 2025, and the EPCOT International Food and Wine Festival kicks off Aug.
-28, 2025.
-Stay tuned for details!
+Visiting in the summer means you might catch the end or beginning of two of EPCOT's festivals!
+EPCOT International Flower and Garden Festival ran from March 4 to June 1, 2026, and the EPCOT International Food and Wine Festival kicks off Aug.
+27, 2026.

 Disney After Hours

 That's not all!
-As of May 21, 2025, both Typhoon Lagoon and Blizzard Beach are open, offering more water day perks to guests visiting over the summer.
-And speaking of perks, throughout 2025 arrivals, Disney World Resort guests receive complimentary entry to the water park of their choosing on the day of their hotel arrival.
+This summer, both Typhoon Lagoon and Blizzard Beach are open, offering more water park perks to visiting guests.
+And speaking of perks, between May 26 and Sept.
+8, 2026, Disney World Resort hotel guests receive complimentary entry to the water park of their choosing on the day of their hotel arrival.

 Mickey's Not-So-Scary Halloween Party

 Who's ready for a spooky summer?
 (Or should we say, not so scary ... ) I know, I know ...
 Halloween in a summer guide?
 At Disney World, Halloween is a whole season, and this year, the celebration begins with Mickey's Not-So-Scary Halloween Party.
 This separately ticketed event kicks off Aug.
-15 (and tickets are on sale now!).
+7, 2026.
 For those sneaking in one last trip before school starts, consider adding on this frog-favorite after-party!

 Tips for Visiting Disney World in the Summer